Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Conclusions

 Due to the strong velocity gradients observed in the expanding ejecta, Doppler corrections are expected to modify the observed kilonova.
 Such corrections also enter in the luminosity term in the energy equation.
 However, due to the subdominant contribution of the luminosity term to the dynamics (see Fig.~\ref{fig:check_cons}), we expect only a minor impact on the dynamical evolution of the outflow.
 In \knecnn, we implemented Doppler corrections in the luminosity term of the energy equation, in the photosphere tracking, and in the light-curve calculations.
 These corrections are not included in the results presented in this paper.
 Preliminary tests show a significant increase in execution time mainly in the polar regions, where localized shocks appear and slow down calculation.
 As expected, our initial investigation indicates an almost negligible impact on the thermodynamic evolution of the outflow and on the nucleosynthesis.
 The kilonova emission, however, is generally suppressed when Doppler effects are included.
 The early ($t\sim$~hours) blue peak is damped, particularly at high frequencies, while the infrared emission is only mildly reduced, apart for short-lived luminosity bursts at $t\lesssim15$~hours.
 We defer a more detailed analysis of the Doppler effects to a future publication.

 In this paper, we used a Lagrangian approach and we did not investigate the role of composition mixing.
 Some degree of mixing is physically expected, and its relevance is set by the Damk\"oler number $D_\alpha$, expressing the ratio between the mixing and the (nuclear) reaction timescales \citep{Dimotakis:2005}.
-For $D_\alpha \sim 1$, composition mixing and nuclear reactions cannot be decouple and might affect each other.
-Lagrangian codes usually assumes $D_\alpha \gg 1$ (mixing is not relevant), while Eulerian calculations typically overestimate the impact of mixing due to numerical dissipation.
-In the future, we plan to investigate how a flow of isotopes between neighboring fluid elements can affect the nucleosynthesis calculation and the resulting heating rates exploring different regimes for the mixing length.
+For $D_\alpha \sim 1$, composition mixing and nuclear reactions cannot be decoupled and might affect each other.
+Lagrangian codes usually assume $D_\alpha \gg 1$ (mixing is not relevant), while Eulerian calculations typically overestimate the impact of mixing due to numerical dissipation.
+In \cite{Zhai:2026uwn}, the effect of radial mixing is found to negligibly affect the global nucleosynthesis and light curves.
+In the future, we plan to deepen this analysis using the more advanced opacity models introduced in this paper and to extend it to simulations in higher dimensions.